aws-samples/synthSceneGen/README.md

 ![alt text](image-arch.png)

 ## Pre-requisites
-AWS Cloud9 IDE or any other IDE with python installed (preferably 3.8 and above) Streamlit library docker runtime
+- AWS Cloud9 IDE or any other IDE with python installed (preferably 3.8 and above)
+- Streamlit library (using PyPi: pip install streamlit)
+- Docker runtime

-## Implelemtation
+## Implementation
 This reference architecture is implemented with 3 main files.
 In actual scaled out production versions, the architecture can encompass various components as per the Well-Architected Frameworks.
 For example, this post the ingestion pipelines, LLM response module and the CARLA client are all running in a Cloud9 environment.
 In production use cases, these components should be running in different isolated components.

 •	Claude3_rag_python_faiss_load_v2.py -> This contains the code for ingestion pipeline the document and context code to the RAG vector database with custom splitter.